Granola-Team/mina-indexer/README.md

 just test-regression"
 ```

-## Generating Docker Images With Nix
+## Generating OCI Images With Nix

-Building docker images from Nix must happen from `x86-64-linux`
+Building OCI (Docker) images from Nix must happen from `x86-64-linux` machine
-machine otherwise you'll need to cross-compile.
+otherwise you'll need to cross-compile.

-Issue the following command to build the docker image and load it into
+Issue the following command to build the image and load it into Docker.
-docker.

 ```bash
 nix build .#dockerImage